 Will the Scores of Sound Festival still take place?

 Yes!
 Please visit https://www.youtube.com/

 Will I have access to practice spaces, rehearsal spaces, and the recording studio in Kerry Hall?

 Many of the spaces used by the Music Department in Kerry Hall will not provide the conditions required to keep students and faculty safe.
 Most spaces will be limited to single occupancy use for practicing, and some spaces will be off limits completely.
 PONCHO Hall will not be available for performances and the basement recording studio will also not be usable.
 To assist Music students with their work, several practice rooms in Kerry Hall will be outfitted with equipment for recording and streaming, and recording suites, rehearsal rooms, and practice spaces will be available at MCC and the Commons.

-What technology will help me be successful in the Music Department in Fall 2020 and beyond?
+What technology will help me be successful in the Music Department in Spring 2021 and beyond?